Tiger Salamander Care Sheet

 Supplements

 You will need to keep calcium and multivitamin supplements on hand to help prevent your pet from developing a nutritional deficiency, helping them live healthier.
-We recommend Repashy Calcium Plus LoD, lightly dusted on prey before offering.
+We recommend Repashy Calcium Plus lightly dusted on prey before offering.

 How to handle your tiger salamander